andydlindsay/lectures/w07d01/README.md

 ### To Do
 - [ ] Review of Closures
 - [ ] What the heck is React?
-- [ ] Building a project from scratch w React
+- [ ] Building a project w/ Create-React-App
 - [ ] Components
 - [ ] Combining components together
 - [ ] Passing Props